|[ Main index » Bicycle components tests » (Dynamo) bicycle lighting » Dynamos » SP hub dynamo PD-7||Dutch: Deze pagina in het Nederlands ]|

 The dynamo axle is from aluminium.
 Some people have broken the aluminium axle in the Shimano DH-3N80 and for heavy use the DH-S501/DN-3N72 is recommended instead, so I'm not sure if the weight savings are worth it.

 The connector is similar to Shimano's connector, i.e. in 2 parts with the wires clamped in.
 This is better than the Sanyo connector.

 2011-12-15: Update about problem with the clutch as experienced by some with the Velo Orange version: I asked about this and I was told the following:

 The problem occurred in only one run of the switchables produced for VO.
 The problem was insufficient training of assemblers which was immediately addressed and rectified.
 There was never any problem with the design or quality of the parts, only the manufacturing procedure.
 This is unlikely (if ever) to happen again..

-At the moment I like this dynamo hub more than any other I tried simply because of the near absence of vibrations.
+Until the PDX-8x I liked this dynamo hub more than any other I tried simply because of the near absence of vibrations.
 I also like that this hub is left/right symmetrical in flange position (distance to hub ends) and diameter, which made it very easy to build the wheel.
 And finally: It's good the dynamo part of the hub isn't electrically connected to the hub end/axle which means short circuits are less likely to happen.

 |To email me go to the email page|